slds-lmu/i2ml/content/_index.md

 Note: In summer semester 2021 we are still extending the material somewhat, so the complete first version including all advanced material will probably be available around 07/2021.

-The course material is developed in a public github repository: https://github.com/compstat-lmu/lecture_i2ml.
-You can find the changelog at: https://github.com/compstat-lmu/lecture_i2ml/blob/master/CHANGELOG.md.
+The course material is developed in a [public GitHub repository](https://github.com/compstat-lmu/lecture_i2ml).
+You can find the changelog [here](https://github.com/compstat-lmu/lecture_i2ml/blob/master/CHANGELOG.md).

 If you love teaching ML and have free resources available, please consider joining the team and email us now! (bernd.bischl@stat.uni-muenchen.de or ludwig.bothmann@stat.uni-muenchen.de)